-During 2014, the Company entered into a master leasing agreement with PNC for financing the purchases of equipment, with total capacity of \$5.0 million.
-In May 2017, the Company amended the master leasing agreement with PNC to increase the total capacity to \$10.0 million.
+During 2014, the Company entered into a master leasing agreement with PNC for financing the purchases of equipment.
+Since that date, the Company has amended the master leasing agreement with PNC to increase the total capacity to \$20.0 million as of December 31, 2018.
 Such leases are classified as capital for accounting purposes and are recorded at the present value of the future minimum lease payments at the inception of the lease.
 Amounts due under capital leases are recorded as liabilities, and assets acquired under capital leases are recorded as equipment.
 Amortization of assets recorded under capital leases is included in depreciation and amortization expense.